 Writing Fellows assist students across the university with written papers and oral presentations.
 Writing Fellows are nominated by a member of the faculty.
 They must complete a formal application, and go through a rigorous training program.

 Supplementary Instructors and Academic Tutors

 The Academic Resource Center provides a number of programs for new and struggling students, and these programs employ advanced undergraduate students to do the teaching and tutoring.
-Supplementary instructors are often hired to work with the students in courses with large enrollment.
-The SI's hold "help" sessions a few times a week, to answer questions about the course and to assist students in learning how to learn.
+Supplementary Instructors are often hired to work with the students in courses with large enrollment.
+They hold "help" sessions a few times a week to answer questions about the course and to assist students in learning the learning process.